 What's Included in My Liner Installation:

-- New liner sized appropriately for your appliance
+- New liner sized right for your appliance

 - Top and bottom connection hardware